whosonfirst/wof-cli/edit/README.md

 ![](docs/wof-cli-edit-form.png)

+_You can return to the "list" view by clicking on `WOF Editor` header._

 The form view is a limited set of common WOF properties which most often need to be edited.
 This view is modeled after the interface in the [iandees/wof-editor](https://github.com/iandees/wof-editor) package.
 If you want to edit the raw GeoJSON for the record itself click the `Data view` button in the navigation tool bar.
 This will display the record in an editable `<pre>` element like this:

 ![](docs/wof-cli-edit-data.png)

+_The `Format` and `Validate` buttons are only enabled in "data" view.
+Data validation and formatting happens automatically in "form" view whenever a property is updated._

+## Notes (and caveats)

+Changes made in the `wof edit` tool are not written to disk (or STDOUT) until the `Save` button is pressed.

+It is not possible to edit geometries yet.
+While there is nothing to prevent you from editing geometries in the raw "data" view those changes will not be reflected until the document being edited is saved and reloaded.

+There is a noticeable delay at startup while the WASM binary (used for data formatting, validation and other functionality) is initialized.
+This is not ideal and future work will focus on speeding it up.
+For the time being it is an accepted inconvenience.

+Currently the tool is hard-coded to use (base) map tiles from OpenStreetMap.
+Future releases will support map tiles from the Protomaps API or a local Protomaps database file.

 ## WASM